NVIDIA/cccl/docs/cudax/stf.rst

 Getting CUDASTF
 ^^^^^^^^^^^^^^^

 CUDASTF is part of the CUDA Experimental library of the CCCL project.
 It is not distributed with the CUDA Toolkit like the rest of CCCL.
-It is only avaiable on the `CCCL GitHub repository <https://github.com/NVIDIA/cccl>`_.
+It is only available on the `CCCL GitHub repository <https://github.com/NVIDIA/cccl>`_.

 Using CUDASTF
 ^^^^^^^^^^^^^